andyli/blog/content/posts/2009/2009-11-24_css-only-experiements.md

 I remembered there are hackers tried to get users' browsing history by using color-change of visited link.
 It impressed me to store valued in the browsing history.
-Originally I used links with hash values (ie. `<a href="#123"></a>`) and it works in all the browsers... except IE. IE will turn the color when you click on it but it does not store it in the history.
-So I switched to use `iframe`, that is setting the links to open in the iframe and serve a dummy webpage with random URL...
+Originally I used links with hash values (i.e.. `<a href="#123"></a>`) and it works in all the browsers... except IE. IE will turn the color when you click on it but it does not store it in the history.
+So I switched to use `iframe`, that is setting the links to open in the iframe and serve a dummy web page with random URL...

 ## Click Challenge